SallaApp/twilight-vscode-extension/README.md

 # Overview

-Twilight VSCode Extension enhances the development experience by providing a set of featuers for the Twilight JS Web Components, such as autocomplete, code snippets and intellisense, when working in Visual Studio Code.
+Twilight VSCode extension enhances the development experience by providing a set of featuers for the Twilight JS Web Components, such as autocomplete, code snippets and intellisense, when working in Visual Studio Code.

 <img src="https://i.ibb.co/PYnXczP/Clean-Shot-2022-05-17-at-08-57-11.gif" data-canonical-src="https://i.ibb.co/PYnXczP/Clean-Shot-2022-05-17-at-08-57-11.gif" width="800px" height="100%" />